 Prepare the Filling

-- Put pistachios, apricots, and sugar into a food processor bowl; process until the mixture is finely chopped, pulsing as needed to achieve the texture of small, dried lentils.
+- Place the pistachios, apricots, and sugar into the bowl of a food processor; pulse the food processor as as needed to process the filling mixture until it is finely chopped, about the size and texture of dried lentils.

-- Meanwhile, while you make the filling in the food processor, remove the box of phyllo sheets from refrigeration, letting them sit on the counter to remove some of the chill.
-(This will make them easier much easier to work with.)
+- Once you've prepared the filling, remove the box of phyllo sheets from refrigeration, letting them sit on the counter for 20 minutes, still in the box, just to remove some of the chill.
+(This will make each sheet of phyllo easier to work with.)

 Assemble the Baklava

-- Melt the butter in a small saucepan over low heat; using a pastry brush, liberally brush the bottom of a 9 x 13 glass baking dish with some of the melted butter.
+- Melt the butter in a small saucepan over low heat; keep just warm enough that the butter stays in a melted state.
+Using a pastry brush, liberally brush the bottom and sides of a 9 x 13 glass baking dish with some of the melted butter.

 Bake the Baklava